-- almost 85 out of every 100 people (almost 85%) survive their cancer for 1 year or more after diagnosis
+- almost 75 out of 100 people (almost 75%) survive their cancer for 1 year or more

-- more than 60 out of every 100 people (more than 60%) survive their cancer for 5 years or more after diagnosis
+- more than 50 out of 100 people (more than 50%) survive their cancer for 5 years or more

-These statistics are for people diagnosed with primary bone cancer in England between 2009 and 2013.
+These statistics are for people diagnosed with primary bone cancer in England between 1999 and 2013, with follow-up between 2009 and 2013.